ng572/blog/_posts/2023-02-02-climate-noise-and-trends.md

 ### Seletected Visualization

-Here you can see the stationary part of the sea level (made up of trend and stationary component), it is expected to stay within a fairly stable range.
+Here you can see the stationary part of the sea level (made up of trend and stationary component), it is expected to stay within a fairly stable range as forecasted below.

 ![image](https://user-images.githubusercontent.com/12572058/216505235-3c65b28c-a157-4af8-8289-8dbbe7ffe102.png)